 Defense and prosecution

-in October 2015, Berggreen-Merkel cautioned against comparing the task force's work with that done in museum stocks or other areas of provenience research.
+In an interview with DW in October 2015, Berggreen-Merkel cautioned against comparing the task force's work with that done in museum stocks or other areas of provenience research.
 The Gurlitt case, she said, was a "private collection that first had to be researched before one could go to work on the actual task."
 Noting gaps in documentation, she added, "Provenience research deficits from the 1950s and 60s make it difficult for us today."

 The "Süddeutsche Zeitung" countered Berggreen-Merkel's arguments with the statement of an anonymous expert on the task force, who claimed that auction houses are able "to determine proveniences within 48 hours."
 To this claim, Carsten Felgner, provenience research at the "Kunsthaus Lempertz," a major auction house in Cologne clarifies: "That number is exaggerated.
 If all the documents are accessible, it sometimes may be possible in 48 hours, but that's seldom the case.
 In provenience research, it always boils down to the individual cases.
 The less information available, the more difficult it is to place a work in its context."